-Website and map maintenance, data entry and updating, statistical monitoring, drawing conclusions and making information usable by a given agency or body requires the employment of one (1) part-time employee experienced in website administration, at a mean monthly cost of €1,000.00 (including insurance contributions, taxes etc. Greek case).
+Website and map maintenance, data entry and updating, statistical monitoring, drawing conclusions and making information usable by a given agency or body requires the employment of one (1) part-time employee experienced in website administration, at a mean monthly cost of €1,000.00 (including insurance contributions, taxes etc.).

 In the case of LIFE Natura Themis, inputting data into the geoinformation map was performed by the East and West Environmental Law Observatories, with support from the IT Manager at the University of Crete - Natural History Museum of Crete.
-Employment cost in this instance was thus included on the payroll of the ELO for the co-ordinating lawyers, and that of the Special Account for Research Funds of University of Crete (SARF UoC) for the UC-NHMC IT Manager.
+Employment cost in this instance was thus included on the payroll of the ELO for the coordinating lawyers, and that of the State Accounting Office for the UC-NHMC IT Manager.